Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 A valid MCAT score

 Admissions Statistics:The latest incoming class at CUSOM consists of 150 students.
-The average cumulative GPA was 3.6, and the average MCAT score was 507.
+The median cumulative GPA was 3.7, and the median MCAT score was 507.
+The acceptance rate is 4%.

 8. Chicago College of Osteopathic Medicine of Midwestern University (CCOM)